Custom Made Clothing Care Tips

 Yes, dry cleaning is your one and only, but when do you know the time is right?
 There aren’t any hard and fast red flags for determining the perfect time for a cleaning, but when your quick spot cleaning and usual airing out isn’t taking away stains and odors that have found their way onto your suit, it’s probably time to bite the bullet and come clean.

 But why can’t you just dry clean your stuff every week?
 Well, dry cleaning isn’t an entirely dry process; dry cleaners use a liquid solvent called perchloroethylene.
 Or just perc for short.
-Perc removes dirt, stains and oils from your clothes, but since it strips the fibers of their natural oils, too much dry cleaning will make wear and tear on your suit happen a whole lot faster.
+Perc removes dirt, stains, and oils from your clothes, but since it strips the fibers of their natural oils, too much dry cleaning will make wear and tear on your suit happen a whole lot faster.
+Only dry clean your suits when they are stained and dirty (aim for once or twice a season)

 - Iron and steam them if they need to be pressed.